Directed panspermia: Deceleration and capture

 The captured panspermia capsules will mix with dust.
 A fraction of the dust and a proportional fraction of the captured capsules will be delivered to astronomical objects.
 Dispersing the payload into delivery microcapsules will increase the chance that some will be delivered to habitable objects.
 Particles of 0.6 – 60 μm radius can remain cold enough to preserve organic matter during atmospheric entry to planets or moons.
 Accordingly, each 1 mm, 4.2 × 10−6 kg capsule captured in the viscous medium can be dispersed into 42,000 delivery microcapsules of 30 μm radius, each weighing 10−10 kg and containing 100,000 microbes.
 These objects will not be ejected from the dust cloud by radiation pressure from the star, and will remain mixed with the dust.

 A fraction of the dust, containing the captured microbial capsules, will be captured by planets or moons, or captured in comets and delivered by them later to planets.
-The probability of capture, $P_\text{capture}$, can be estimated from similar processes, such as the capture of interplanetary dust particles by planets and moons in our Solar System, where 10−5 of the Zodiacal cloud maintained by comet ablation, and also a similar fraction of asteroid fragments, is collected by the Earth.
+The probability of capture, $P_\text{capture}$, can be estimated from similar processes, such as the capture of interplanetary dust particles by planets and moons in the Solar System, where 10−5 of the Zodiacal cloud maintained by comet ablation, and also a similar fraction of asteroid fragments, is collected by the Earth.

 The probability of capture of an initially launched capsule by a planet (or astronomical object) $P_\text{planet}$ is given by the equation below, where $P_\text{target}$ is the probability that the capsule reaches the target accretion disc or cloud zone, and $P_\text{capture}$ is the probability of capture from this zone by a planet.

 The probability $P_\text{planet}$ depends on the mixing ratio of the capsules with the dust and on the fraction of the dust delivered to planets.
 These variables can be estimated for capture in planetary accretion discs or in various zones in the interstellar cloud.